Consider using Win32 Disk Imager to install from Windows

 dd instructions work.

-#4 Updated by anonym over 1 year ago
+#4 Updated by anonym almost 2 years ago

 - Status changed from New to Confirmed

 Does UUI work for UEFI boot?
 If it does, then this proposal brings a serious regression.

 For the record,